 When Terrance and Phillip are strapped into their electric chairs, Terrance comments that this is worse than the night Phillip sucked on his dick and took a picture.
 A similar situation would happen between Cartman and Butters in the episode "Cartman Sucks".

 "Blame Canada" is Sheila's Villain Song and establishes her and the other moms as enemies of Canada (including Terrance and Philip).
 Years later, South Park: The Stick of Truth plays the song when the player character goes to Canada with the other kids to get help from Terrance and Philip, among other Canadians.

 Likewise, the popularity of Nickelback and Justin Bieber make the song even more hilarious, and it's Cartman, one of the heroes of this movie, who gets Biebs killed in a later episode.

-When Cartman angrily demands "Who wants to fucking touch me?!" after seeing the Terrance and Philip movie, Butters (at that point an unnamed background kid) is the only one to do so.
+When Cartman angrily demands "Who wants to fucking touch me?!" after seeing the Terrance and Philip movie, Butters (at that point an unamed background kidnote Although he was called Swanson in "Conjoined Fetus Lady" — Stan refers to him by this name in the opening scene.
+But he wasn't named Butters until Season 3) is the only one to do so.
 Rewatching this scene years later, after seeing their dynamic in later seasons makes it doubly funny.